apache/apisix/docs/en/latest/plugins/ua-restriction.md

 {"message":"Not allowed"}
 ```

-## Disable Plugin
+## Delete Plugin

-To disable the `ua-restriction` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
+To remove the `ua-restriction` Plugin, you can delete the corresponding JSON configuration from the Plugin configuration.
 APISIX will automatically reload and you do not have to restart for this to take effect.

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '